 IDAPP's student loans receivable balance is comprised of two types of student loans: loans that are originated or purchased as part of the Federal Family Education Loan Program (FFELP) and loans that are originated as part of IDAPP's Alternative Loan Program.
 All FFELP loans originated or purchased by IDAPP are guaranteed at 98% by certain Guarantors in accordance with the Higher Education Act (100% for loans disbursed before October 1, 1993) and are reinsured by the United States Department of Education (ED).
 Alternative Loans are not guaranteed by Guarantors and are not eligible for reinsurance by ED.
-Alternative Loans are credit based and secured by insurance fees collected from the borrower at the time the loan is originated.
-The total amount of Alternative Loans outstanding approximated \$372,400,000 at June 30, 2005.
+Alternative Loans are credit-based and a provision for loan loss is set aside for the full amount of the loan when a loan becomes 120 days delinquent.
+The total amount of Alternative Loans outstanding approximated \$442,450,000 at June 30, 2006.

 ED has issued detailed loan servicing requirements which, if not strictly adhered to, may result in the loss of the loan guaranty.
 The United States Department of Education has also issued specific guidelines to provide for the cure of such servicing deficiencies and the reinstatement of the guaranty.
 Management has identified loan servicing deficiencies which may result in loans which will not be reimbursed by the guarantor or collected from the student.
-Accordingly, management has established an allowance for possible loan losses totaling \$7,105,361 as of June 30, 2005 which includes the amount collected from borrowers as an insurance fee for the Alternative Loans.
+Accordingly, management has established an allowance for possible loan losses totaling \$9,883,429 as of June 30, 2006 which includes the amount collected from borrowers as an insurance fee for the Alternative Loans.